IntelLabs/gma/README.md

 Install a 3rd ethernet adapter on GMA server, and configure it as the default route for Internet access

-Optionally, setup a 3rd Linux machine to operate as GMA controller.
-Alternatively, use the same machine for GMA server and GMA controller
+Optionally, setup a 3rd Linux machine to operate as GMA controller, or use the same machine for both GMA server and GMA controller

 ## Step 1: download "gmaserver" and "gmactrl" source files on GMA server